lguibr/trianglengin/README.md

 - **Step 4a: Select a Shape:** Look at the three shapes in the preview area.
 Click on the one you want to place.
 It should highlight 💡 to show it's selected.
 - **Step 4b: Aim on the Grid:** Move your mouse cursor over the main grid.
 You'll see a faint "ghost" image of your selected shape following your mouse.
 This preview helps you aim.
 - **Step 4c: The Placement Rules (MUST Follow!)**
-  - 📏 **Rule 1: Fit Inside:** ALL triangles of your chosen shape must land within the playable grid area.
-No part of the shape can hang off the edge or land in a Death Zone 💀.
+  - 📏 **Rule 1: Fit Inside Playable Area:** ALL triangles of your chosen shape must land within the playable grid area.
+No part of the shape can land in a Death Zone 💀.
   - 🧱 **Rule 2: No Overlap:** ALL triangles of your chosen shape must land on currently _empty_ spaces on the grid.
 You cannot place a shape on top of triangles that are already filled with color from previous shapes.
   - 📐 **Rule 3: Orientation Match!** This is crucial!
     - If a part of your shape is an UP triangle (🔺), it MUST land on an UP space (🔺) on the grid.